openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. tip::

-    Remember that you can find the link to your Earth Engine Asset ID via Google Earth Engine’s Asset tab (see **Exercise 2.2 Part 2**).
+    Remember that you can find the link to your Earth Engine Asset ID via Google Earth Engine's Asset tab (see **Exercise 2.2 Part 2**).

 Select bands: Blue, Green, Red, NIR, SWIR1, & SWIR2.
 You can add other bands as well if you included them in your mosaic.
 You can also include **Derived bands** by clicking on the green button on the lower left and then click :code:`Apply`.